amzn/amzn-drivers/kernel/linux/ena/README.rst

   different NUMA node than the CPU which runs the NAPI routine.
 In this case, the driver would try to allocate a new page from the same NUMA node instead

 Note that *lpc_size* is set to 2 by default and cannot exceed 32.
-Also LPC is disabled when using XDP or when using less than 16 channels.
+Also LPC is disabled when using XDP or when using less than 16 queue pairs.
 Increasing the cache size might result in higher memory usage, and should be handled with care.

 Statistics
 ==========